wsfreund/decoder-generative-models/README.md

 # License and warranty

-© 2020 WTFPL – Do What the Fuck You Want to Public License.
+© 2020 WTFPL - Werner Spolidoro Freund

 This work is free.
 It comes without any warranty, to the extent permitted by applicable law.
-You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
+You can redistribute it and/or modify it under the terms of the WTFPL, Version 2, as published by Sam Hocevar.
 See http://www.wtfpl.net/ for more details.